 Work done by 2333382 has demonstrated that the estimated 12.5 million tonnes of tailings contain phosphate levels ranging from 15-20% P_2O_5 and can be sold "as is" for use in various agricultural fertilizer products.
-Some sales of these phosphate-rich tailings are already generating revenues for 2333382 with considerable potential for growth as demand for phosphate mineral products is increasing.
+Some sales of these phosphate-rich tailings have already generated revenues for 2333382 with considerable potential for growth as demand for phosphate mineral products is increasing.
 Analytical work done by 2333382 and Avalon on the tailings to date indicates the presence of significant concentrations of rare earths, scandium and zirconium, which preliminary testwork indicates will be recoverable through additional processing of the tailings.
 This provides significant potential for future revenue growth.

 The total purchase price to be paid by the Company will be \$16 million, payable in a combination of cash and common shares of Avalon over a period of two years assuming the Cargill site title is secured.
-The initial payment of \$200,000 in cash and the issuance of 1,000,000 common shares were made in February.
+The initial payment of \$200,000 in cash and the issuance of 1,000,000 common shares were made in February, 2021.
 The agreement called for the balance of the purchase price to be made in four instalments over two years (assuming the Letter of Credit ("LoC") needed to secure title to the Cargill Mining Leases is successfully secured).

 As of the date of this MDA the required LoC had not yet been secured and the Company has delayed all further interim purchase payments until 2333382 has secured the LoC and completed the asset transfer with the current owner of the mining leases.
-Finalization of the acquisition payment schedule is presently being re-negotiated and both parties remain optimistic that a solution on securing the LoC will be found in 2022.
+The Company has put on hold any further work on the Project until the asset transfer issue is resolved and a final agreement with 2333382 is reached.